Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 Let us consider now a successive assignment of values to the $b_j$'s, starting from $b_0$.
 We remark that as long as we assign ones, no assigned bit is irrelevant.
 As soon as we assign a zero, however, say to $b_j$, we have that the value of $b_{j+1}$ will no longer be relevant.
 To make $b_{j+1}$ relevant, we need to set $b_{j+2} = 0$.
 The argument continues until the end of the word, so we can actually choose the value of $(c-i-j-1)/2$ bits, and only if $c-i-j-1$ is even (otherwise, $b_{c-i-1}$ has no influence).

-We now note that if we flip a bit $b_k$ that we were forced to set to zero, there are two possibilities: either we chose $b_{k-1}=1$, in which case we obtain a different word, or we chose $b_{k-1}=0$, in which case $b_k$ is irrelevant, but by flipping also $b_{k+1}$ we obtain once again the same word, so the two copies cancel each other.
+We now note that if we flip a bit $b_k$ that we were forced to set to zero, there are two possibilities: either we chose $b_{k-1}=1$, in which case we obtain a different monomial, or we chose $b_{k-1}=0$, in which case $b_k$ is irrelevant, but by flipping also $b_{k+1}$ we obtain once again the same monomial, so the two copies cancel each other.

-Said otherwise, words with an odd number of occurrences are generated either when all bits of $v$ are set to one, or when there is a string of ones followed by a suffix of odd length in which every other bit (starting from the first one) is zero.
+Said otherwise, monomials with an odd number of occurrences are generated either when all bits of $v$ are set to one, or when there is a string of ones followed by a suffix of odd length in which every other bit (starting from the first one) is zero.
 All in all, we have

 possible monomials, where $2k+1$ is the length of the suffix.
 Adding up over all $i$'s, and adding the two degree-one monomials we have that the number of monomials of $y_b$ for $b=c+1>0$ is

 The correctness for the case $b=0$ can be checked directly. \end{proof}